Project Onboarding: 4 Steps to Introduce Your Team to a New Project

 What is project onboarding?

-This way team members can contribute fully to the project, spending less time on trying to figure it out and more actually completing their tasks.
+This way team members can contribute fully to the project, spending less time trying to figure it out and more actually completing their tasks.

 Steps for project onboarding success